-This material can take half a millennium before it begins to biodegrade meaning there’s a lot at stake when it comes to the environment.
-Unfortunately very few recycling centers exist because the process is costly and only a handful of companies will reuse it if sent back to them.
-That’s why it’s essential to constantly find new ways to reuse Styrofoam including the following:
+This material can take half a millennium before it begins to biodegrade.
+Unfortunately, very few recycling centers exist because the process is costly and only a handful of companies will reuse it if sent back to them.
+That’s why it’s essential to find new ways to reuse Styrofoam.

 - Make new holiday ornaments for next year.
 Styrofoam is a durable substance that can be cut into all kinds of shapes and sizes and painted.
 As we know it lasts forever so anything made now will be just as good in another twelve months.

 - For repacking.
-Advertise on social media sites that you’re giving away free materials for protecting breakables.
+Share to social media sites that you’re giving away free materials for protecting breakables.
 Someone is bound to reach out and tell you you’ve saved their day.

 - Contribute to a local school’s art department.
 Budgets are tight and teachers are always looking for new resources.
-Styrofoam can be a good addition.
+Styrofoam is a versatile addition.

 When it comes to gifts that you aren’t planning on keeping and can’t be returned or exchanged try one of the following routes:

 - Donate: There are various organizations that accept clothing, toys and all kinds of items.

 - Re-gift: Go for a zero-waste holiday!
 If you received something you already have there’s nothing wrong with re-gifting and passing it on.